-- · simp-utils - 'simp config' was rewritten to allow for new features and flexibility. - Now provided as a Ruby gem simp-cli. - simp-doc - Removed several obsolete sections and cleaned up a great deal of the language. - simp-rsync - Content has been restructured to eliminate licensing conflicts. - ClamAV has been refactored into a separate (GPL) package. - pupmod-simp-rsyslog - Module has been rewritten to support rsyslog 7.4. - Facter 2.4 - Facter now returns the following facts as their actual boolean or integer values, instead of converting them into strings: - activeprocessorcount is_virtual mtu<INTERFACE> physicalprocessorcount processorcount selinux_enforced selinux sp_number_processors sp_packages - · Mcollective - Mcollective is now available to be installed and used with SIMP.
-It uses SSL/TLS along with user certificates for proper encryption and authentication. - PuppetDB - PuppetDB is now supported by SIMP and installed by default. - Puppetserver - The puppet master service has been replaced by the puppetserver service.
+- simp-utils - simp config was rewritten to allow for new features and flexibility. - Now provided as a Ruby gem "simp-cli". - Mcollective - Mcollective is now available to be installed and used with SIMP.
+It uses SSL/TLS along with user certificates for proper encryption and authentication. - PuppetDB - PuppetDB is now supported by SIMP and installed by default. - · Puppetserver - The puppet master service has been replaced by the puppetserver service.
 This is a major rewrite by Puppetlabs.
 Puppetserver scales better for larger agent deployments with a single puppet master. - Uses Environments by default, this allows for tools such as r10K.
-Production environment is a link to simp by default.
+Production environment is a link to simp by default. - Facter 2.4 - Facter now returns the following facts as their actual boolean or integer values, instead of converting them into strings: - active processor count is\virtual mtu\<INTERFACE> physical processor count selinux\enforced selinux sp\number\processors sp\packages

-1.9 Known Bugs
+1.1.9 Known Bugs